 • Trained hiking guide(s) with years of personal wilderness and hiking experience, medical certifications, and a passion for leading people into breathtaking landscapes.
 See Guide Bios.

-• Lodging before and after the trekking portion of the trip
+• Lodging in Moshi before and after the trekking portion of the trip, and premier camping during the trek

 • Porters to transport all gear, food, and most personal items